• Skip to primary navigation

 4. Cook onion and garlic until tender, but opaque, yellow and not caramelized.

-3. When you are satisfied with the result, you can add the rice flour and the tapioca starch and mix well.
-It will also seem to not coming together at this point, but don’t worry.
-(See below picture for easy reference.)
+1. When you are satisfied with the result, you can add the rice flour and the tapioca starch.

 Several light brown vegan tvp meatballs on a white parchment paper before baking.

-• Take a large baking tray or a baking sheet with parchment paper.
-Bake the vegan meatballs in a pre-heated oven of 390 Fahrenheit (200 degrees Celsius) for 15-20 minutes.
+1. Take a large baking tray or a baking sheet with parchment paper.
+Bake the vegan meatballs in a pre-heated oven of 390 Fahrenheit (ca. 199 °C) for 15-20 minutes.

-• Alternatively, you can shallow fry them in a cast-iron skillet (we use the one from UnoCasa*) or frying pan for 10-15 minutes.
-Flip them multiple times so you get a crispy crust all around them.
+Alternatively, you can shallow fry them in a cast-iron skillet (we use the one from UnoCasa*) for 10-15 minutes.
+Flip them multiple times, so you get a crispy crust all around them.

 • Why do you need veggie broth? – You can soak TVP in hot water as well, but veggie broth will provide additional flavors.